megha-uv/Syntactic-and-Semantic-based-COVID-19-Symptom-Extraction-and-Classification-from-Social-Media/README.md

 - Sample Output files:
   - The `Output files/final_tags.txt` shows the integrated tags output genrated by BERT and MLP for the input clinical text.

+## References
+- Luo, X., Gandhi, P., Storey, S., & Huang, K. (2022).
+A Deep Language Model for Symptom  Extraction From Clinical Text and its Application to Extract COVID-19 Symptoms From Social Media.
+IEEE Journal of Biomedical and Health Informatics, 26(4), 1737–1748

+- Amir Yasseen Mahdi And Siti Sophiayati Yuhaniz, “Automatic Diagnosis of COVID-19 Patients from Unstructured Data Based on a Novel Weighting Scheme,” C. Mater.
+Contin., vol. 74, no. 1, pp. 1375–1392, 2023, doi: 10.32604/cmc.2023.032671.